Hiroshi Miyamoto

-Hiroshi Miyamoto (宮本 広志, Miyamoto Hiroshi) is a Japanese professional shogi player ranked 5-dan.
+Hiroshi Miyamoto (宮本 広志, Miyamoto Hiroshi) is a Japanese professional shogi player ranked 6-dan.

-Early life
+Early life and apprenticeship

 Miyamoto was born in Kamitonda, Wakayama on January 27, 1986.
 He learned how to play shogi from his father when he was a first-grade elementary school student, and eventually entered the Japan Shogi Association's apprentice school at the rank of 6-kyū under the guidance of shogi professional Masayuki Moriyasu in 1999.

 Miyamoto was promoted to the rank of 1-dan in 2003 and then 3-dan in 2005.
 He entered the 37th 3-dan League (April 2005 – September 2005), but his progress slowed and he was unable to secure full professional status and the rank of 4-dan until he tied for first place in the 54th 3-dan League with a record of 13 wins and 5 losses.

+Shogi professional

 Promotion history

 Miyamoto's promotion is as follows: